JeralSandeeptha/url-shortner-project/README.md

 git clone https://github.com/JeralSandeeptha/url-shortner-architecture.git
 ```

-- You can run rpojects through one by one or you can run the whole project using docker compose which is the file lives under dev environment repo
+- You can run rpojects through one by one or you can run the whole project using docker compose which is the file lives under dev environment repo.